-Leadership and management are skills in themselves, not everyone can do it.
-Some of the skills you will be required to demonstrate may include; communication, motivation, delegating, positivity, conflict management, trustworthiness, authenticity, creativity, feedback, responsibility, flexibility, accountability and commitment.
+Leadership and management are skills in themselves and not everyone can do it.
+Some of the skills you will be required to demonstrate may include: communication, motivation, delegating, positivity, conflict management, trustworthiness, authenticity, creativity, feedback, responsibility, flexibility, accountability and commitment.

 6. Focus on the question being asked.

 Often, nerves can get the better of people in interviews and they begin to ramble, missing the point of the question.
 Most interviews are scored and you need to cover the key points to get the marks.
 It is not a race, so don’t rush.
 Take your time, breathe and show you can manage under pressured conditions.

 If the question asks for you to describe how you have done something, then focus on a piece of excellent practice that demonstrates your skills and knowledge but keep in mind this is an interview for a manager post, so add how this will support managing others.

 7. Explore opportunities to gain experience.
 If you feel that you need additional knowledge or practice examples to demonstrate your skills consider talking to your manager about the opportunities that can be explored for you.
 Career progression planning is vital to getting ahead.
 You must put yourself forward and be visible, and develop the essential skills of leadership.

 This article is part of Community Care’s Careers Zone, a part of the site giving social workers and social care professionals advice and guidance about the next steps in their social work career.
 Like many other Careers Zone articles, this one was produced in collaboration with practising social workers and managers, and in association with the Local Government Association’s workforce and policy team.
 See all of our tips on the dedicated careers page.
 Download our social work CV template and advice page here.